temperodave/developer-documentation/README.md

 - accessability control, determining if any specific tables or fields should be hidden/blocked.
 - renaming tables and fields to have more user friendly names where necessary.
-- Dataset level access rating for tables and fields can be set to have a more in depth control over who can see what information in your dataset. ([More details about Access Ratings](#access-rating-explained))
+- Dataset level access rating for tables and fields can be set to have a more in depth control over who can see what information in your dataset. ([ More details about Access Ratings ](#access-rating-explained))

 ### Users

-the User section allows you to invite users to access your dataset, as well as set their membership Access Ratings.
+The User section allows you to invite users to access your dataset, as well as set their membership Access Ratings.
 You will be set as an owner for the dataset by default, which will provide you full access to the data.

 ### Rules

-the rules sections allows you to create rules that can mask specific fields in your dataset's tables ([more details on rules](#rule-policies-explained))
+The rules sections allows you to create rules that can mask specific fields in your dataset's tables ([ more details on rules ](#rule-policies-explained))

 ## Step 3: Viewing your data